 Flagler Village hums with the creative spirit of Fort Lauderdale, making it a popular choice for artists, musicians, and web developers.
-As with most trendy neighborhoods, the rents are only going up, but coliving at The Edge by Common makes it easy and attainable to live in this neighborhood.
-There are several great reasons to live here that explain its popularity.
 Read on to see if your next home should be in Flagler Village.

 You won’t be the only newbie

 It can be difficult to be new to a city but it helps when you’re not the only one.
 Flagler Village is a winner in this category, with nearly half of all residents being born in another state, according to City Data.
 Florida, in general, is home to a lot of people who were born somewhere else, but Flagler Village is above the average in this category.